NAMAA-ORG/QARI-OCR/README.md

 # QARI-OCR

-This repository contains code for training and evaluating an Arabic OCR model based on vision-language architecture designed for Arabic text extraction and understanding.
+This repository contains code for training and evaluating QARI OCR model based on vision-language architecture designed for Arabic text extraction and understanding.

 ## Overview